kavsingh/eslint-plugin-filenames/README.md

 export default functionName();
 ```

-### Don't allow index.js files (no-index)
+### no-index

-Having a bunch of `index.js` files can have negative influence on developer experience, e.g. when
-opening files by name.
+Having a bunch of `index.js` files can have negative influence on developer experience, e.g. when opening files by name.
 When enabling this rule. `index.js` files will always be considered a problem.

 ## Changelog

+#### 2.0.0-alpha.0

+- Support eslint 9 FlatConfig only, drop support for node < 18

 #### 1.3.2